-Indeed, the younger Letta spent two hours with Mr Berlusconi, shortly before heading to the president's residence, the Quirinale, to discuss the make-up of his government.
+It helped having an uncle, Gianni Letta, who was Berlusconi's chief political fixer.
+Indeed, the younger Letta spent two hours with the his uncle's former boss, shortly before heading to the president's residence, the Quirinale, to discuss the make-up of his government.

-In a country distinguished by its ageing political class, Enrico Letta's political rise has been rapid.
+In a country distinguished by its ageing political class, Enrico Letta's political rise was rapid.

-He has already served in three centre-left governments and will now become the third youngest Italian prime minister in history, after Giovanni Goria in 1987 and Amintore Fanfani in the 1950s.
+He served in three centre-left governments and became the third youngest Italian prime minister in history, after Giovanni Goria in 1987 and Amintore Fanfani in the 1950s.

 Born in Pisa in 1966, Mr Letta undertook a doctorate in European Community law before heading the European youth wing of the centre-right Christian Democrats from 1991-1995.

-After Mr Berlusconi entered politics in 1994, the Christian Democrats split.
-Mr Letta sided with a new centre-left coalition headed by Romano Prodi.
+When Silvio Berlusconi entered politics in 1994, the Christian Democrats split and Mr Letta sided with a new centre-left coalition headed by Romano Prodi.

 He worked in the finance ministry as Italy prepared to join the euro, before being named minister for European Affairs in 1998 at the age of 32 - the youngest cabinet minister in Italy's post-war history.

 He later served as industry minister and as minister for foreign trade before the centre left lost power in 2001.

 From 2006-2008 he was cabinet secretary in Mr Prodi's government, a position his uncle was given in the centre-right government that followed.

 In 2007 he challenged front-runner Walter Veltroni in primaries for the leadership for the newly formed PD, winning just 11% of the votes - but gaining the chance to start building his own political base.
 He became deputy leader of the PD in 2009.